Meet Our Staff

-Steffen Blings, Ph.D., is the Research Project Manager at the SFPE Foundation.
-He is responsible for leading the Foundation's research initiatives, including developing the SFPE Research Roadmap and disseminating research outcomes.
-He also manages the Foundation's academic/university partnerships, including the Academic Leadership Council.
+Amanda Tarbet is the Research Manager at the SFPE Foundation.
+She is responsible for supporting the Foundation's research initiatives, including disseminating research outcomes.
+She also manages the Foundation's academic/university partnerships, including the Academic Leadership Council.

 Donor Relations Manager, SFPE Foundation